mikepthomas/projects/_posts/printer-voron-2.4.md

 The screw on the front of the idler moves the tensioner forwards and backwards, this allows for easy adjustment of the belt tension.

+> [!NOTE]
+> I will be using [LDO Speedy Power HT Motors](https://www.onetwo3d.co.uk/product/ldo-42sth48-2504-s35-stepper-motor) for both A and B Idlers.

 ##### Parts Needed

 | Item                        | Quantity |